rendleyhq/docs.rendleysdk.com/quick-start/create-first-video.md

-# Create your first video
+# Create Your First Video

-## Get a license
+## Get a License

-In order to be able to use the SDK, you need a license.
+To use the SDK, you need a license.
 You can obtain one by visiting [our website](https://app.rendley.com/).

 ## Initialize the Engine